 Computer science MSc curriculum structure

-The Computer Science online MSc curriculum is made of 13 units totalling to 180 credits.
+The online MSc Computer Science curriculum is made of seven compulsory 10-credit units followed by four 10-credit units selected from a range of optional choices, and ending in a 70-credit dissertation phase, totalling to 180 credits.
 Each unit teaches you the technical skills to develop a digital career.

 Students have between two years and three months and five years to successfully complete all of the units, including a final research-based project.
 Students in receipt of a Postgraduate Loan must complete the course in three years.
 Each 10 credit unit is 8 weeks in duration, and the units are run consecutively.
 Over the year, there are three short breaks – in December, April, and August.